9 Best Study Abroad Credit Cards for Students (2026)

 The Capital One Platinum Secured Credit Card doesn’t offer rewards, but you can get this card with as little as $49 down, even with bad credit.
 There’s no annual fee, and you can have your deposit refunded when you consistently make your monthly payment on time.

 The Discover it® Secured Credit Card is a solid choice for rebuilding or establishing your credit.
-You can transition to an unsecured Discover card in as few as seven months.
 The card’s lack of an annual fee or foreign transaction fees also makes it a good addition to your study abroad supplies.

 Benefits and Drawbacks of Using Credit Cards Abroad